-Our flagship operation in Reno, Nevada under the Silver State Relief brand continues its strong financial performance generating healthy cash flow and satisfied customers.
+Our operation in Reno, Nevada under the Silver State Relief brand continues its strong financial performance generating healthy cash flow and satisfied customers.
 Building around this strong core we have accomplished much in the past 12 months.

-- Executed on our capital expansion program in Nevada which included new grow rooms and upgraded lighting in the existing rooms, building out an additional 15,000 sq ft of space (canopy added of 4,800 sq ft).
-The new rooms together with yield gains from the lighting has doubled the production of high-quality flower to 8,200 lbs/year.
+- In April 2022, completed our capital expansion project in Nevada included new grow rooms, upgraded lighting in the existing rooms, and building out an additional 15,000 square feet (sq ft) of space (canopy added of 4,080 sq ft).
+The new rooms together with yield gains from the lighting has doubled the production of high-quality flower to 8,100 pounds/year (lbs/year).
 Total built out space is now 37,000 sq ft.
-This project, including the lighting retrofit completed in April 2022, cost \$3.0 million. - An additional 30,000 sq ft of cultivation to be built out on expansion of Nevada retail footprint would produce an additional 6,000 lbs/year of high-quality flower. - Paid down the \$30 million secured promissory note (the "Newman Note") owing to the Company's President and Chief Executive Officer to a balance of \$8.1 million as at January 31, 2022 (\$14.2 million as at January 31, 2021).
-The balance of the Newman Note is \$4.6 million as at August 2, 2022. - Continuing to pay down our prior year 280E encumbered corporate income taxes.
-The balance owing at January 31, 2022, is \$3.7 million.
-A total of \$3.1 million was paid down during the year.
+The capital expansion project in Nevada cost \$3.0 million. - An additional 30,000 sq ft of cultivation can be built out on future expansion of Nevada retail footprint, which would produce an additional 6,000 lbs/year of high-quality flower. - Paid down the \$30 million secured promissory note (the "Newman Note") owing to the Company's President and Chief Executive Officer to a balance of \$2.0 million as at January 31, 2023 (\$8.1 million as at January 31, 2022). - The Newman Note was fully repaid as of June 1, 2023. - The repayment of the Newman Note gives the Company flexibility to pursue its strategic growth plans.

-The Company's strategic Initiatives over the next 12 months include extending our Nevada retail footprint where we have a proven track record of success, continuing our disciplined approach to growth and financing, and internally producing product to expand our Nevada retail footprint, which includes the expansion of our Nevada cultivation operations.
+The Company's strategic Initiatives over the next 12 months include: (i) extending our Nevada retail footprint where we have a proven track record of success and (ii) continuing our disciplined approach to growth and financing.